What is the progestogen-only pill?

 The progestogen-only pill, also known as a POP or the mini pill, is a common form of contraception for women.
 The progestogen-only pill contains a synthetic version of the hormone progesterone and, unlike many other forms of hormonal contraception, it doesn’t contain any oestrogen.

 It works by making it tougher for sperm to enter the womb and fertilise an egg.
 Some types of progestogen-only pill also prevent ovulation.
 Those containing desogestrel, such as Cerazette, prevent ovulation in 97% of cases, alongside a thickening of the cervical mucus to prevent pregnancy.

-A guide to taking the progestogen-only pill
+How to use the progestogen-only pill

 - Take the mini pill advised by your doctor